 To keep them longer and up to six months the cashew nuts will need to be in a well sealed container in your fridge.

-And if you want to keep fresh cashew nuts for up to a year, sealed tightly in a freezer safe container in your freezer will be best.
+And if you want to keep fresh cashew nuts for up to a year, seal them tightly in a freezer safe container in your freezer.

 It is best to keep your cashew nuts in their raw form until you are ready to use them.

-You can tell if your cashews have gone bad if they start to have a darkened appearance, are shriveled, or completely dry.
+You can tell if your cashews have gone bad when they start to have a darkened appearance.